Salsola tragus: Taxonomy

 Linnaeus originally described the species as Salsola tragus; it is native to Eurasia, but in the 1870s, it appeared in South Dakota when flaxseed from Russia turned out to be contaminated with Salsola seeds.
-Although it is the best-known of this group of weeds and was at first thought to be a single well-defined species, it now is known to have included more than one species plus some hybrids.
+Although it is the best-known of this group of weeds and was once thought to be a single, well-defined species, it is now known to include more than one species and some hybrids.
 This has led to taxonomic confusion in dealing with species in the genera Salsola and Kali in America.
-Recent studies show that the population that once was assigned to Salsola tragus includes three or more morphologically similar species that differ in flower size and shape.
+Recent studies show that the population once assigned to Salsola tragus comprises three or more morphologically similar species that differ in flower size and shape.
 The group was widely assigned to the family Chenopodiaceae, but the Chenopodiaceae – including the genera Kali and Salsola – have since been included in the Amaranthaceae.
 They now are allocated to the Salsoloideae, a subfamily of the Amaranthaceae.